So you’ve finally decided to grin and bear it and take a Polar Plunge?

 - Bring a loose pair of shoes to wear after the Plunge – something that will slip on easily and doesn’t have tricky laces (think Crocs or water shoes).

-- Visit the merchandise tent and get involved in the fun entertainment.
+- Visit the merchandise tent if there is one and get involved in the fun entertainment.
 It’ ll be worth the smiles!

 - If you are a veteran “plunger” you can offer some help to the Plunge rookies – first-timers are easy to spot!
 (I remember having a helper the first time I went in.)